-- 53 hours in core courses, including 15 hours in the Bible Division, 18 hours in the History-Theology-Society Division, 17 hours in the Ministry Division, and 3 hours of integrative coursework.
+- 50-53 hours in core courses, including 12 hours in the Bible Division (15 if the student needs to take Greek), 15 hours in the History-Theology-Society Division, and 23 hours in the Ministry Division.

-- Option courses: Six semester hours must be earned in this way in the Bible Division; five or six in the History-Theology-Society Division; and six in the Ministry Division.
+- Option courses are distribution requirements that involve choices among several offerings.
+Six semester hours must be earned in this way in the Bible division, 9 in the History-Theology-Society division, and 6 in the Ministry division.

 - At least two January Term courses.

 - Students will take enough elective hours, chosen from offerings in any division, to equal a total of 89 hours.